mi-gandora/In_Silico_SLC7A11_Drug_Discovery/README.md

 * **Solvation Model:** **VSGB** (Variable Surface Generalized Born) model.
 * **Force Field:** **OPLS4**.
 * **Protein Flexibility:** Fixed distance from ligand set to `0.0 Å` with a `Minimize` sampling method to perform local energy minimization on the bound ligand within the rigid binding site.

+## 📊 Virtual Screening Results & Benchmarking

+> 📂 **Data Availability Note:** The complete dataset—including the competitive HTVS, SP, and XP docking scores along with the finalized Prime MM-GBSA binding free energies for all top 30 candidate compounds and the 6 control reference standards—is fully documented and available for download.
+>
+> 👉 **View the complete dataset here:** [**`SLC7A11_Virtual_Screening_Data.xlsx`**](./Data/SLC7A11_Virtual_Screening_Data.xlsx)

+### 📈 Comparative Overview
+Initial screening highlights show that several novel small-molecule candidates from the library achieved significantly stronger Extra Precision (XP) docking scores ($\le -9.0\text{ kcal/mol}$) compared to the clinical reference standards (such as Erastin and Sorafenib).
+This indicates highly promising competitive binding within the active pocket of the SLC7A11 transporter channel, setting a strong foundation for subsequent lead optimization.

+### 9. Post-Simulation ADMET Profiling (ADMETlab 2.0)

+To complement the physics-based docking scores, the top 10 lead compounds along with the 6 reference standards were subjected to high-throughput *in silico* property evaluation via **ADMETlab 2.0**.
+SMILES strings were extracted from Maestro and profiled across key ADMET endpoints using optimized predictive QSAR models:

+* **Absorption & Distribution:** Human Intestinal Absorption (HIA), Caco-2 permeability, Plasma Protein Binding (PPB), and Blood-Brain Barrier (BBB) permeability to ensure optimal oral bioavailability and systemic distribution profiles.
+* **Metabolism:** Substrate and inhibition profiles against key Cytochrome P450 isoforms (CYP3A4, CYP2D6, CYP2C9) to identify potential metabolic clearance pathways or drug-drug interactions.
+* **Excretion & Toxicity:** *In silico* evaluation of plasma half-life ($t_{1/2}$), along with high-priority safety endpoints including Drug-Induced Liver Injury (DILI), hERG potassium channel inhibition, Ames mutagenicity, and acute rat oral toxicity ($LD_{50}$).

+> 📂 **Data Availability Note:** The full predictive matrix containing all 16 evaluation models for the top 10 hits and control compounds has been compiled as a reference document.
+>
+> 👉 **View the complete predictive profile here:** [**`ADMET ANALYSIS of Ten Compounds and Standards.docx`**](./Data/ADMET%20ANALYSIS%20of%20Ten%20Compounds%20and%20Standards.docx)

+### 🎯 Key ADMET Highlights
+The predictive QSAR layer successfully highlighted critical safety dffferentiators among the top structural clusters.
+For instance, **Compound 29629** not only demonstrated a robust docking profile but also showed a highly favorable safety margin with a significantly low predicted risk for Drug-Induced Liver Injury (DILI: 0.084) compared to clinical standards like Sorafenib (DILI: 0.998) and Erastin (DILI: 0.826), marking it as an exceptional candidate for downstream scaffolding optimization.
  ---

 ## 🚀 Project Roadmap & Current Progress